Raimondo seeks to rally US behind $52 billion chip program

 The promise of government support is spurring construction plans, though it’s still early in a process that will take years.
 Major chip companies such as TSMC, Intel, Micron, IBM and others have so far committed to roughly $200 billion for investments in new plants, according to the White House.
 Last week, Texas Instruments announced an $11 billion investment to expand its semiconductor production in Utah.

-The moves are long term in nature.
+The moves are long-term in nature.
 There is a relative glut of chips available right now, after a shortage as the world economy began to emerge from the coronavirus pandemic in 2021.
-White House officials have said the goal of their industrial strategy is to target sectors in which global demand will be greater than available supply over the long run, while protecting technologies that are key for more precise weapons and battlefield communications.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.